Matchstic/SuspendResume/README.md

 - After a reboot or respring, the lockscreen accepts proximity events, and locks itself, sometimes casuing a respring
 - Formatting for the PSSliderCell is a bit out

+Email me at mclarke0805@gmail.com if you find any more

 **TODO**
 - Fix bugs!
 - Add a menu under preferences where apps can be blacklisted from being locked